All Products

 • The data transmission service has the privilege to access cloud resources.
 For more information, see Grant privileges to roles for data transmission.

-• You have created dedicated database users for data migration in the source Oracle tenant of OceanBase Database and the destination MySQL database, and granted required privileges to the users.
+• You have created dedicated database users for data migration in the source Oracle tenant of OceanBase Database and the target MySQL database, and granted required privileges to the users.
 For more information, see Create a database user.

 Limitations